collective-soundworks/soundworks-electron/README.md

 npm install --save-dev @soundworks/electron
 ```

-create an `.electron.js` file at the root of your application with the following informations:
+create an `.electron.cjs` file at the root of your application with the following informations:

 ```js
 const pkg = require('./package.json');